Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: Modular families of lattice polarized K3 surfaces

 \item[($M_5$)] The fibre of $\calX_5$ over $\lambda = 0$ has been previously studied by Iliev, Katzarkov and Przyjalkowski \cite[Section 5.2]{dscnr}.
 They show that after a number of crepant blow-ups the threefold $\calX_5$ becomes smooth over $\Delta$ and its fibre over $\lambda = 0$ has $11$ components.

-Next suppose that we pull-back $\bar{\calX}_5$ by a double cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
+In the case $\mu=2$, suppose that we pull-back $\bar{\calX}_5$ by a double cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
 The resulting threefold is non-normal.
 After normalizing, the only singularities remaining are the six curves of $cA_1$ and $cD_4$ singularities coming from Table \ref{tab:Mnsingularities}.
 After blowing up these curves, the resulting threefold is smooth over $\Delta'$ with central fibre a smooth K3 surface.
-A further double cover preserves this smoothness.
+A further double cover preserves this smoothness, giving the case $\mu=4$.

-Finally, suppose we pull-back $\bar{\calX}_5$ by a triple cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
+Finally, in the case $\mu=3$, suppose we pull-back $\bar{\calX}_5$ by a triple cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
 The resulting threefold is non-normal along its central fibre $\lambda = 0$.
 We may normalize by blowing up this fibre in the fourfold total space.
 The resulting threefold is normal and its fibre over $\lambda = 0$ contains seven curves of $cA_1$ singularities, arranged in the same configuration as the unramified case.
 This may be crepantly resolved by the method of \cite[Section 5.2]{dscnr}, to give a fibre with $11$ components.

 \item[($M_6$)] Note there is a natural involution of the family $\bar{\calX}_6$, given by

 This involution exchanges the fibres over $\lambda = 0$ and $\lambda = \infty$, which must therefore be isomorphic.
 Given this, the properties for the fibre over $\lambda = 0$ follow immediately from the properties of the fibre over $\lambda = \infty$, as computed in Proposition \ref{prop:infinityfibres}.